sage-code/maj/basic.md

 verb: vidu  = to see

 * tu vidu'fu mi suv!   = you will see me often!
-* jo vidu'go ti foa!   = I can see you sometime!
+* yo vidu'go ti foa!   = I can see you sometime!
-* jo vidu'pa voi nuc!  = I have never seen y'all!
+* yo vidu'pa voi nuc!  = I have never seen y'all!
-* jo podo vidu'go zoi aku!  = I can see them now!
+* yo podo vidu'go zoi aku!  = I can see them now!

 ## Interrogative